kavitan07/Getting_And_Cleaning_Data/README.md

 This repository contains:

-.CodeBook.md: information about raw and tidy data set
+1.CodeBook.md: information about raw and tidy data set

-.README.md: this file
+2.README.md: this file

-.run_analysis.R: R script to transform raw data set in a tidy one
+3.run_analysis.R: R script to transform raw data set in a tidy one

 The R script run_analysis.R created does the following: